dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 ![The Face Beautification algorithm](pics/algo.png)

-The algorithm consists of two parts: an inference of two networks (including data pre- and post-processing) and an image filtering pipeline that uses the inference data (creating masks, applying filters and composing the output image).
+The algorithm consists of two parts: an inference of two networks (including data pre- and post-processing) and an image filtering pipeline which uses the inference data (creating masks, applying filters and composing the output image).

-The details of obvious operations (like command line parsing or .. ) are not going to be described in this text; there will be only comments about discussing features implementation.
+The details of obvious operations (like command line parsing or .. ) are not going to be described in this text; there will be only comments about debatable features implementation.

 Let's start at the begining of a pipline graph description.

 ## Face detector inference and post-processing {#gapi_fb_face_detect}

-snippet
+@snippet cpp/tutorial_code/gapi/face_beautification/face_beautification_stream.cpp fd_inf

-post-processing: A face detector outputs a blob with the shape: [1, 1, N, 7], where N is the number of detected bounding boxes.
-Structure of an output for every detected face is the following:
-[image_id, label, conf, x_min, y_min, x_max, y_max]; all the seven elements
+- After the inference, a post-processing of an output `cv::Mat` is required: the face detector outputs a blob with the shape [1, 1, N, 7], where N is the number of boxes bounding detected faces.
+Structure of an output for every face is the following: [image_id, label, conf, x_min, y_min, x_max, y_max];
-are floating point.
-For more details please visit the model description.

-need to take only results with smth >0 and conf > conf_inst; so

-snippet
+all the seven elements are floating point.
+For our further goals we need to take only results with `image_id > 0` as a negative value in this field indicates the end of detections; also we can cut detections by the `conf` field to avoid mistakes; so the Mat parsing looks like this code:

+@snippet cpp/tutorial_code/gapi/face_beautification/face_beautification_stream.cpp fd_pp

-used `cv::Mat` data parsing by float pointer.
+- There is `cv::Mat` data parsing by pointer on float used.

-coordinates are rounded with accuracy, the face rectangle is defined by 2 points.
+- Float numbers we've got from the Mat are between 0 and 1 and denote normalized coordinates; to get the real pixel coordinates we should multiply it with the image sizes respectively to the directions.
+To be fully accurate, the received numbers should be then rounded in the right way and casted to `int` to construct integer Points; these operations have been wrapped by `toIntRounded()`:

+@snippet cpp/tutorial_code/gapi/face_beautification/face_beautification_stream.cpp toInt

+- Rectangles was constructed by two Points - the top-left and the bottom-right corners.

-the most important here: sometimes detector spit out coordinates that are out of image;
-if process without anything - errors of landmarks detector so the frame's borders rectangle created and then intersected with face rect so the saved in outFaces ROI's coordinates are for sure inside the frame
+- By far the most important thing here is solving an issue that sometimes detector spits out coordinates out of image; if we pass such an ROI to be processed, errors of landmarks detector will occure.
+To handle these cases the frame's borders rectangle `borders` is created and then intersected with the face rect (by `operator&()`) so the ROI saved in `outFaces` are for sure inside the frame.

 ## Facial landmarks detector inference and post-processing {#gapi_fb_landm_detect}